vjrossi/job-seeker/README.md

 # Job Seeker Helper

 Job Seeker Helper is a React-based web application designed to assist job seekers in tracking and managing their job applications.
-It provides a user-friendly interface for adding, viewing, and updating job application statuses, as well as generating simple reports.
+It provides a user-friendly interface for adding, viewing, and updating job application statuses, as well as generating insightful reports.

 ## Features

-- Add new job applications
+- Add and manage job applications
 - View and edit existing applications
-- Update application statuses
+- Update application statuses through various stages
-- Filter and sort applications
+- Filter and sort applications for easy organization
-- Generate basic reports
+- Generate visual reports for job search insights
+- Track upcoming interviews and application deadlines
+- Identify stale applications that need attention
-- Data persistence using IndexedDB
+- Data persistence using IndexedDB for privacy and offline access
-- Responsive design for desktop and mobile use
+- Responsive design for seamless desktop and mobile use

 ## Technologies Used

 - React
 - TypeScript
-- Bootstrap
+- Bootstrap for styling
+- Recharts for data visualization
 - IndexedDB for local storage

 ## Getting Started